-This policy will be reviewed annually by the governing board and the headteacher.
+This policy will be reviewed annually by the governing board and the Executive Headteacher / Head of School.

 Any changes made to this policy will be communicated to all relevant stakeholders.

 All members of staff directly involved with the EYFS will be required to familiarise themselves with all processes and procedures outlined in this policy as part of their induction.